-After my termination of pregnancy for fetal abnormality it's not the pain that matters, it's the emotional trauma by Susanne
+After my termination of pregnancy for fetal abnormality it's not the pain that matters, it's the emotional trauma

 I (age 28) fell pregnant after 9 months of dating the most amazing man.
 I never took my birth control pill at the same time every single day and this attributed to me falling pregnant.
 I think I became more fertile after cutting down on alcohol for about 5 months.
 We decided to change our lifestyle as we were getting quite serious and preferred quality time over partying.